-Now you have to face the more difficult question to answer: how do you measure ABM success?
+Now you have to face the more difficult question to answer: how do you measure account-based marketing success?

 Be careful when answering this one—in many ways, we’ve been brainwashed by traditional ABM vendors when it comes to measuring the success of ABM campaigns.

 They recommend measuring what their platforms were built to measure… not the metrics that matter to you, your boss, and your boss’s boss.

 Traditional ABM programs and platforms will point to things like reach, engagement, and influenced pipeline as key performance indicators —three metrics I would never hang my hat on.